juju/docs/src/en/credentials.md

 ### Listing remote credentials

-To see what credentials are in use by a model (here the 'default' model) the `show-model` command can be used:
+To see what credential is in use by a model (here the 'default' model) the `show-model` command can be used:

 ```bash